-There are many things we're looking to leave behind us in 2020, but our obsession with interiors isn't one of them.
-For most of us, our homes have become our places of work as well as our havens of rest.
-As such, it's understandable that elevating our spaces has become a priority.
-Still, that doesn't mean that your quest to achieve interiors nirvana needs to be over.
-For now, on the cusp of a new year, fresh interiors trends are starting to emerge.
-With our interests piqued, we decided to ask those in the know what they think 2021's big interior trends will be.
+There are many things we're looking to leave behind us after the pandemic, but our obsession with interiors isn't one of them.
+For many of us, our homes became our places of work as well as our havens of rest.
+As such, it's understandable that elevating our spaces was a huge priority.
+Still, that doesn't mean that your quest to achieve interior nirvana needs to be over.
+With each passing season, fresh interior trends emerge, and that's certainly the case right now.
+With our interest piqued, we decided to ask those in the know what they think the best big 2021 interior trends will be.

-We consulted with Charmaine White, founder and interior designer at The White House Interiors, Matthew Tranter, founder of architectural and interiors visualisation studio Pillar Visuals, and Sophie Elliot and Cloe Bueso, co-founders of The Sette, find out how we should be decorating in 2021.
+We consulted Charmaine White, founder and interior designer at The White House Interiors; Matthew Tranter, founder of architectural and interior visualisation studio Pillar Visuals; and Sophie Elliott and Cloe Bueso, co-founders of The Sette, to find out how we should be decorating our homes at the moment.
 Here's what they said.

-"In our experience, our best-selling items are proves that are inspired by food-stuffs; highlights in our range include our croissant-shaped butter dish and our vegetable cutlery rests, both of which we've had to restock.
+"In our experience, our best-selling items are inspired by foodstuff; highlights in our range include our croissant-shaped butter dish and our vegetable cutlery rests, both of which we've had to restock.
 This trend might seem niche, but we're starting to see it all over." — Cloe Bueso, co-founder, The Sette

 "I believe design should be timeless.
-An old oil painting that you picked up at an antiques market, mixed with a modern light fixture so as not to place what era a room is from.
+An old oil painting that you picked up at an antique market mixed with a modern light fixture so as not to place what era a room is from.
 That is how to achieve timelessness—mix and match your eras." — Charmaine White, founder and interior designer, The White House Interiors

-"People are looking for a product that will stand the test of time but that has an element of nostalgia in its design, and sometimes even function.
-Whenever we source and buy items, we make sure that they have an element of familiarity and also a slight quirk." — Sophie Elliot, co-founder, The Sette
+"People are looking for a product that will stand the test of time but that has an element of nostalgia in its design and sometimes even function.
+Whenever we source and buy items, we make sure that they have an element of familiarity and also a slight quirk." — Sophie Elliott, co-founder, The Sette